non-Metric Multidimensional Scaling (nMDS)

 Stress type 1, weak ties

-Best solution was not repeated after 20 tries
+Best solution was repeated 2 times in 20 tries

 Scaling: centring, PC rotation, halfchange scaling